-Environmental health examines aspects of the natural and built environment that may impact upon human health.
+Environmental health examines how the natural and built environment impacts upon human health.
 Professionals are responsible for ensuring that people’s living and working surroundings are safe and healthy.

 After Year 1 you have the option to progress to degrees in applied bioscience, chemistry, and occupational safety and health as well as environmental health.